 Would you like to get more out of your trip to Seney National Wildlife Refuge?
 Some wildlife can be difficult to see, but trained staff and volunteers know where to look or listen.
-Join us Monday and Friday mornings at 10:00 am to experience a guided tour of the Refuge.
-The tour will take between 2 to 2 ½ hours depending on the topic of the tour.
+Join us fall mornings Fridays September 4th and 18th and October 2nd and 16th at 10:00 am to experience a guided tour of the refuge.
+The tour will take approximately 2 to 2 1/2 hours.
 We will be on the lookout for a variety of wildlife while sharing information on the animals we see, the history of the refuge and current management practices.

 Follow Us Online